opennms-forge/gitops-opennms/README.md

 ## 👩‍🔬 Challenges

-* Identify immutable vs. mutable configurations, make it possible to run a development environment easy possible to develop configurations someone wants to upload to the Git repository.
+* Identify immutable vs. mutable configurations, make it possible to run a development environment easily to develop configurations.
 * 🚫 Any change you make in the administrative UI won't be persisted.
 Only configuration coming from the Git repository will be used on container restart.
 * Update conflicts **should** be minimized, because we only manage very stable configuration files.